EitanBeCe/social-network/README.md

 - Modal on deleting posts

-What was used:
+What was used/done:

 - TS interfaces and types
 - React - useContext, useState, useEffect
+- ReactModal
-- Removed modals dependencies?
+- localStorage
+- Responsive template

 - firebase?

 Marks for myself for curr work

-1. If deleting posts from modal - it's removing the wrong post, always the last.
-MAYBE context will help
-2. setModalOpen in posts-context - do not work
+1. To do comments and comment edit?
-3. To do firebase?
-Routes?
-Auth status now in localStorage - ?
+2. To do firebase (initial posts are heardcoded)?
+Routes (now everything on one link)?
+Auth status now in localStorage (Move to firebase?)

 # Getting Started with Create React App